coder/docs/admin/access-control/index.md

 If you do not have values for any of these parameters, you can obtain them from your OIDC provider.

-## Change the Authentication Method
+## Change the authentication method

 You can change the authentication method by which a user logs into their Coder account.